Reverend and the Makers: 2007–2009: The State of Things and breakthrough

-A French Kiss in the Chaos (2009–2010)

-Early 2009, it was announced that Tom Jarvis has left the band, and has been replaced by Tom Rowley (ex-Milburn), Rowley was already a good friend of McClure, and contributed to the first album by co-writing the tracks "Bandits" and "Miss Brown".
+Early 2009, it was announced that Tom Jarvis had left the band, and had been replaced by Tom Rowley (ex-Milburn), Rowley was already a good friend of McClure, and contributed to the first album by co-writing the tracks "Bandits" and "Miss Brown".

 The band supported Oasis, along with Kasabian and The Enemy for their sold out summer tour in 2009.
 The band released their follow up to 2007's The State of Things, with A French Kiss in the Chaos.
 The album was released in June and the opening single, "Silence Is Talking" was featured during the band's three night run at Wembley Stadium.
 The band released a second single, "No Soap (in a Dirty War)" in October.

 McClure was in the media spotlight for his personal views in July 2009, after an interview in which he commented on Jade Goody's death earlier in the year; "it's sad she died and it's good more girls are getting smear tests but let's not forget she was a talentless racist".

-He has also been in the media recently speaking out about the UK's involvement in the Iraq War, requesting that fellow musicians, particularly the Arctic Monkeys, his contemporaries from Sheffield, focus on real issues and to "not write songs about girls at bus stops any more like me and Monkeys used to do, let's start talking about what's happening man as otherwise you know where we gonna go, we're going down the toilet aren't we?".
+He had also been speaking out about the UK's involvement in the Iraq War, requesting that fellow musicians, particularly Arctic Monkeys, his contemporaries from Sheffield, focus on real issues and to "not write songs about girls at bus stops any more like me and Monkeys used to do, let's start talking about what's happening man as otherwise you know where we gonna go, we're going down the toilet aren't we?".

-In December, it was announced via McClure's Twitter that Andy Nicholson, his fellow member in Mongrel and ex-Arctic Monkeys bassist would join the band for their third album.
+In December 2009, it was announced via McClure's Twitter that Andy Nicholson, his fellow member in Mongrel and ex-Arctic Monkeys bassist would join the band for their third album.
 NME published the story on its website soon after.